JYULAB/FOXA1_immune/readme.md

 # Code for FOXA1 Paper
 Citation:

-This repository includes the main pieces of code used to support the conclusions in the paper.
-The following code were used in a SLURM High Performance Computing environment, using a combination of bash scripting, R (4.0.3) and python >=3.6.
-Detailed versions of softwares used are listed in Methods section of the paper.
+The analyses were conducted in a High-Performance Computing (HPC) environment using a combination of Bash scripting, R (v4.0.3), and Python (v3.6 or later).
+Detailed software versions are described in the Methods section of the paper.

-The scripts are organized by technology/analysis type.
-If any scripts are to be run in order, prefix numbers are provided in the script name.
-Otherwise, each script is mostly standalone.
-Some files are provided here, such as the final cells passing filtering that were used in Multiome analysis.
-Expected output of each script are the indicated figures from the paper.
+The scripts are organized by technology or analysis type.
+For workflows requiring sequential execution, scripts are prefixed with numbers indicating the order.
+Otherwise, most scripts are standalone.
+Each script's expected output corresponds to specific figures in the paper.

 ### ChIP-seq